SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 GRAPPLING COMPETITION RULES

-The following equipment is required for competition in Grappling Competition.
-If you are not sure if you equipment is acceptable for competition, please have it inspected by your center judge prior to beginning competition.
-Any equipment does not meet the following guidelines will need to be changed prior to competition.
+Equipment: The following equipment is required for competition in Grappling Competition.
+If you are not sure if you equipment is acceptable for competition, please have it inspected by your center judge or a tournament official prior to beginning competition.
+Any equipment that does not meet the following guidelines will need to be replaces or modified prior to competition.

 Mandatory Equipment: